ivystopia/mph_balance/README.md

 `./balance.py -a api_key`

 Default fiat currency is GBP.
-You can specify a different currency with the `-f` argument.
+You can specify a different currency with the `-f` argument (e.g. -f USD)

+Default crypto currency is BTC.
+You can specify a different currency with the `-c` argument (e.g. -c LTC)

 # License
 MIT (See LICENSE file)